diarmidmackenzie/sdt-condensed/COT.md

 Further studies of this kind of scrambled-sentence priming have shown that several other effects previously observed with GCOS can also be generated with priming:

 - A 2006 series of studies showed that priming could influence defensiveness, self-serving bias, and self-handicapping.
-In each case, the results matched results that had previously been shown using GCOS scores, with autonomous primes resulting in the lowest levels of these negative behaviours, and impersonal primes that highest levels.
+In each case, the results matched results that had previously been shown using GCOS scores, with autonomous primes resulting in the lowest levels of these negative behaviours, and impersonal primes the highest levels.
 - Further studies have shown that these kinds of primes are effective in modifying behaviour in stressful interview situations, and when making speeches.

 These priming studies are important for a couple of reasons: